medhasreenivasan/MedExplain/README.md

 This notebook will:
    - Download MEDGEMMA
    - Register it to MLflow
-   - Prepare the model for deployment
+   - Prepare the model for deployment - Get the URI from the MLFlow registration to run the application

 ### 3.Running the application
 ```bash